hyperspy/hyperspy-bundle/README.md

 ### Differences with Anaconda/Miniconda

-* Includes the packages mentioned above
+* Include the packages mentioned above
 * The conda packages are download from the *anaconda main*, *conda-forge* channels in this order of priority and these channels are set up in the installed environment.
 * Adds context menu entries (right-click shortcut) to start the *Jupyter Notebook*, *Jyputer Lab* or *Juypter QtConsole*.